whistlepost/whistlepost/README.md

 ### Analytics

-The analytics extension provides support for adding [Google Analytics] integration to your site.
+The analytics extension provides support for adding analytics integration to your site.

-1. Sign up to [Google Analytics] to obtain a tracking ID (e.g. UA-XXXXXX-XX)
+1. To add support for [Google Analytics] sign up to obtain a [tracking ID](https://support.google.com/analytics/answer/7372977?hl=en) (e.g. UA-XXXXXX-XX)

 1. Add your tracking ID to the `gradle.properties` configuration file

-		gaTrackingId=UA-XXXXXX-XX
+		gaTrackingCode=UA-XXXXXX-XX

 1. Include the analytics content node in each page you want to track.
-This will render the appropriate code snippet to include the analytics tracker on your page.
+This will render the appropriate [tracking code](https://support.google.com/analytics/answer/6086097?hl=en) to include analytics on your page.

-	A common approach is to add the code in a shared footer page fragment that is included in all pages (as demonstrated in the file `<projectId-app>/src/main/resources/SLING-INF/content/footer/html.esp`)
+	A common approach is to add the node in a shared footer page fragment that is included in all pages (as demonstrated in the file `<projectId-app>/src/main/resources/SLING-INF/content/footer/html.esp`)

 		<% sling.include("analytics.google.html"); %>

+### Comments

+The comments extension provides integration with well-known commenting solutions for web sites.

+1. To add integration with [Disqus] sign up to create a [short name](https://help.disqus.com/customer/portal/articles/466208-what-s-a-shortname-).

+1. Add the short name in your `gradle.properties` configuration

+		 disqusShortName=myorg-projectId

+1. Include the comments content node at the bottom of the page where comments should appear.
+Ensure the current path is appended to the request URI

+		<% sling.include("comments.disqus.html/" + currentNode.path); %>